kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 - `micros/op`: Microseconds spent processing one operation
 - `ops/sec`: Processed operations per second

+### Report submission
+1. Run DB_Bench to benchmark RocksDB on your system.
+2. Present the ecperimental results.
+You must include a screenshot of the terminal that includes `readrandomwriterandom :` result.

+Organize the results into a single report and submit it.
+Follow the submission guide for your report.

 ## Frequently asked questions
 - RocksDB memory size: ``write_buffer_size`` (Number of bytes to buffer in memtable before compacting) default: 67108864 bytes